RWS/studio-api-docs/articles/hints_tips/Studio_Styles/StudioStyles.md

 | SortWise DataGrid | DataGrid with sorting capability|

-In this API were released following Studio `behaviours`:
+The following Studio `behaviours` are also available in this API:
 | Studio Behaviour        |  Description  |
 | ------------- | -----|
 | DragDrop | This behaviour easily allows you to get the dropped files or directories.
 First thing you need to do is to import the behaviours exposed by the API in your project, and attach it to a grid for example.
 You need to add your own `implementation` for DragDropCommand.|